HaripriyaTV/Balancing-my-machine-learning/Conclusion/README.md

 their investment**.
 - "age" definitely influences the subscription as the **middle aged people can be the more willing customer to spend their money on financial tools**.
 - **CCI and CPIs** are the ones that will **determine the expenditure and saving of a customer in a month**.
-So they will definitey influence the subscription.
+So they will definitely influence the subscription.
 - Also **clients who responded positively to previous similar campaigns have the tendency to subscribe** to the current campaign, and hence should be contacted and given priority.

 Therefore, if the bank wants to improve their lead generation, they should hire more people to work for them,